 This is extended in Reception as we take on the Mastery Maths approach, combining children’s interests, fascinations and early number skills as well as deepening children’s knowledge of number and numerical patterns.
 We deliver carefully structured teaching that is complimented by planned time for the children to embed learning through a wide range of experiences.

 Children’s chances of success are maximised if they develop deep and lasting understanding of mathematical procedures and concepts.
 We believe that high quality experiences of mathematics are the entitlement of every child.

 We plan and resource challenging mathematical environments indoors and outdoors, where children’s play can be supported and extended.
 Practitioners can increase and develop children’s mathematical language and communication in their play through sensitive observation and appropriate modelling and intervention.
 The use of practical resources, every day and real-life situations, offers children contexts that emphasise the role mathematics can play in their everyday lives.

+Children that are happy, engaged and independent learners, that show resilience and a thirst for knowledge.
+Our children love to learn and come to school.
+Children will have those learning behaviours that prepare them for future learning.
 We believe our high standards are due to the enriched play-based exploration alongside the wealth of knowledge staff have about each child as they move through the early years – a rich diet of balanced learning experiences is undoubtedly the best way to develop happy, curious children.